 The mitigation approach for reducing HFCs is different from that for black carbon and methane.
 Because they are manmade, HFCs can be most effectively controlled through a phase down of their production and consumption, which could take place under the Montreal Protocol.
-The successful phase-out of CFCs and the ongoing phase-out of HCFCs have made the Montreal Protocol the world's most effective climate treaty.
-Between 1990 and 2010 the Montreal Protocol reduced CO2-eq emissions nearly twenty times more than the initial commitment period of the Kyoto Protocol (see Fig. 6).
-Between 1990 and 2010 the Montreal Protocol (see Fig. 6).
+The successful phase-out of CFCs and the ongoing phase out of HCFCs have made the Montreal Protocol the world's most effective climate treaty.112 Between 1990 and 2010 the Montreal Protocol reduced CO2-eq emissions nearly twenty times more than the initial commitment period of the Kyoto Protocol (see Fig. 6).113

-There have been two proposals put forth to phase down high-GWP HFCs under the Montreal Protocol, one by the Federated States of Micronesia and the other by the North American countries, the U.S., Canada, and Mexico.102 The proposals are similar, and each would reduce 85-90% of HFC production and use, providing climate mitigation equivalent to 100 billion tonnes of CO_2 emissions by 2050 (range of 87-146 billion tonnes) (see Fig. 7), at very low cost.
-The HFC amendments would substantially eliminate the global warming caused by one of the six Kyoto Protocol greenhouse gases by avoiding the production and use of high-GWP HFCs, providing up to 7% of the total CO_2 -eq mitigation needed to have a 75% chance of staying below the 2°C guardrail.
-103
+There have been two proposals put forth to phase down high-GWP HFCs under the Montreal Protocol, one by the Federated States of Micronesia and the other by the North American countries, the U.S., Canada, and Mexico.114 The proposals are similar, and each would reduce 85-90% of HFC production and use, providing climate mitigation equivalent to 100 billion tonnes of CO_2 emissions by 2050 (range of 87-146 billion tonnes) (see Fig. 7), at very low cost.
+The HFC amendments would substantially eliminate the global warming caused by one of the six Kyoto Protocol greenhouse gases by avoiding the production and use of high-GWP HFCs, providing up to 7% of the total CO_2 -eq mitigation needed to have a 75% chance of staying below the 2°C guardrail.115